Frequently Asked Questions

 Q: What is American Savings Life's rating?

 A: ASL does not pay to be rated by any of the rating agencies.
-Despite the fact that we have a 30+ years history of consistent profitability and have dollar-for-dollar one of the strongest balance sheets in the industry, because we are a small, niche life insurer, not doing business in a large number of states with a large array of products, we do not fit the model the rating agencies requirement to receive an “A” rating.
-Therefore, we choose to not “pay to play” and instead refer people to our company’s financial reports with our proven history of profitability and exceptional solvency as hard evidence of our financial strength and solvency.
+Despite the fact that we have a 30+ year history of consistent profitability and have, dollar-for-dollar, one of the strongest balance sheets in the industry, because we are a small, niche life insurer, not doing business in a large number of states with a large array of products, we do not fit the model the rating agencies require to receive an “A” rating.
+Therefore, we choose to not “pay to play” and instead refer people to our company’s financial reports with our proven history of profitability and exceptional solvency as the best evidence of our financial strength and solvency.

-Q: How can someone independently verify American Savings Life’s financial strength?
+Q: How can someone independently verify American Savings Life’s financial position?